Rockies vs. Diamondbacks Player Props Betting Odds

 Carroll Stats

-- Carroll has nine doubles, a triple, four home runs, seven walks and eight RBI (29 total hits).
+- Carroll has nine doubles, a triple, four home runs, eight walks and eight RBI (30 total hits).
 He's also stolen 10 bases.

-- Carroll will look for his seventh straight game with a hit in this contest.
-In his last 10 outings he is hitting .387 with six doubles, a triple and seven walks.
+- Carroll will look for his eighth straight game with a hit in this matchup.
+During his last 10 outings he is hitting .419 with six doubles, a triple and seven walks.

 Carroll Recent Games